-There are some alternatives on the market that can help you build a credit reputation that will turn those denials into approvals!
+There are some alternatives on the market in 2024 that can help you build a credit reputation that will turn those denials into approvals!
 It just takes some dedication to show you can consistently pay bills in full and on time.

 For a long time, the only option for this type of borrower was a secured credit card.
 Unlike debit or prepaid cards, secured cards are real credit cards that require a security deposit and offer only a small credit limit.

 If you’re looking for a first credit card, this can help build a credit history with the three credit bureaus.
 If you have a troubled credit history, it can be the first step toward credit card repair.

 Some fintech companies are now disrupting this market by offering more consumer-friendly options that use alternative ways of analyzing creditworthiness.
 We’ll talk about those as well.

 This article was updated in January 2024 and I review it every three months.
 Detailed notes on all updates can be found here.

 Best Credit Cards for Establishing or Repairing Credit

 |Petal® 2 "Cash Back, No Fees" Visa® Credit Card

 |Secured Chime Credit Builder Visa® Credit Card